ninaihde/dl-plasmid-classifier/README.md

     pip install -r requirements.txt

+To compare our approach against the alignment-based minimap2 tool, we installed the following tools:
+  - guppy_basecaller (version 6.4.2)
+  - minimap2 (version 2.24)
+  - samtools (version 1.6)

 ## Preprocessing

 The preprocessing is divided into 6 steps which should be executed in the order described as follows.
-It starts with the collection and cleaning of the data (step 1 and 2), continues with our simulation procedure (step 3 and 4) and ends with the normalization of train (step 5) and preparation of test data (step 6).
+It starts with the collection and cleaning of the data (step 1 and 2), continues with our simulation procedure (step 3 and 4) and ends with the preparation of train (step 5) and test data (step 6).

 ### 1. Get Data

-The [`get_data.py`](src/preprocessing/get_data.py) script takes care of the real data (only used for testing) and the reference data (needed for the simulation of training, validation and testing data).
-First, it moves already downloaded real data to the respective folders.
+The [`get_data.py`](src/preprocessing/get_data.py) script takes care of the real data (only used for testing and tuning purposes) and the reference data (needed for the simulation of training, validation and testing data).
+First, it moves already downloaded real data to the target folder.
 Here, we ensure that the class label ("plasmid"/"pos" or "chr"/"neg") is stored in the filenames.
+The ground truth labels of our real data were assigned with the help of the minimap2 tool.
-Second, the script downloads all references and saves them in the correct data format (.fasta).
+Unfortunately, in case of ambiguous mappings, two exactly equal reads with the same read ID were created - one for each class.
+This is why we delete duplicate reads.
+Third, the real data is split into tune and test data.
+Lastly, the script downloads all references and saves them in the correct data format (.fasta).

 **Note:** Make sure to adjust the [`get_data.py`](src/preprocessing/get_data.py) script for your own data and downloading procedure!